Is Diebold Nixdorf Incorporated (DBD) a Keeper?

-Diebold Nixdorf Incorporated (NYSE:DBD) went down by -4.26% from its latest closing price compared to the recent 1-year high of $11.80.
-The company’s stock price has collected -4.90% of loss in the last five trading sessions.
+Diebold Nixdorf Incorporated (NYSE:DBD) went up by 0.82% from its latest closing price compared to the recent 1-year high of $11.29.
+The company’s stock price has collected -17.26% of loss in the last five trading sessions.

 Is It Worth Investing in Diebold Nixdorf Incorporated (NYSE :DBD) Right Now?